ssdv1/make_cv/README.md

 ##### Appendix B: Instructions for Modifying Your scholarship.bib file with Jabref

-Jabref refuses to save a file to a network drive so I have to save it to the desktop and then drag it over to the network drive.
+(Warning: Jabref refuses to save a file to a network drive so I have to save it to the desktop and then drag it over to the network drive.)

-To get Jabref to show the categorization of the entries, under the “view” menu make sure “Groups” has a check mark next to it.
+To get Jabref to show the categorization of the entries, under the “View” menu make sure “Groups” has a check mark next to it.
 Right click on the “All Entries” group in the left side bar.
 Choose “Add subgroup”, give the group the name “Categories”, Choose “Collect By” “Specified Keywords” dialog, then “Generate groups from keywords in the following field” and type “keywords” for the field to group by.
 For delimiter put a semicolon, then hit ok.
 This should make your current categories show in the left side bar.
 Save the file so you won’t have to do this again, the next time you open it.

 To edit the category of an entry (journal,conference,refereed conference…), select the entry by left clicking on it, then right click on the category in the left hand side bar you would like to either add or remove the entry from.
 You will then see options to “Add selected entries to this group” or “Remove selected entries from this group”.